Jonne/jonne.github.io/_posts/2019-09-11-navigating-the-catalog.md

 ![catalog structure](/assets/images/navigating-the-catalog/catalog-location.jpg)

-One way to make these catalog items available, is by created a custom item resolver for the `httpRequestBegin` pipeline.
+One way to make these catalog items available, is by creating a custom item resolver for the `httpRequestBegin` pipeline.
 This resolver parses the current URL and maps it to a category or product from the catalog, which is set to `Context.Item`.
 After this Sitecore will serve the catalog item and the related layout.
 This requires custom coding, but offers a lot of flexibility in terms of the url structure you would like to use.
 This is also how the SXA storefront used to do it using the [wild card navigation](https://doc.sitecore.com/users/91/sitecore-experience-commerce/en/navigation-methods.html).

 Since 9.1 the SXA storefront has a new default type of navigation: [direct navigation](https://doc.sitecore.com/users/91/sitecore-experience-commerce/en/enable-direct-navigation.html).
 We are not using SXA, so we cannot use it.
 But it is really easy to implement with a simple ~~hack~~ trick.
 What the SXA storefront does when you enable direct navigation: it adds an item based on the `Commerce Catalog Folder` to the content tree.
 It turns out we can just do this manually.
 Just add a new item based on the `/sitecore/templates/Commerce/Catalog/Commerce Catalog Folder` template to a location under the site root level and enable the catalog that you would like to use.